Enterprise-CMCS/macpro-security-hub-sync/README.md

 await SecurityHubJiraSync.getAllFindings("us-east-1");
 TODO: decide between approach to run above and below. const mySync = new SecurityHubJiraSync({
-  repository: "myorgname/myrepositoryname", // (required) The name of the repository in which to create Tickets.
+  repository: "myorgname/myrepositoryname", // (required) The name of the repository in which to create Issues.
 If GH Actions, use process.env.GITHUB_REPOSITORY
-  auth: process.env.GITHUB_TOKEN, // (required) A PAT with access to create tickets.
+  auth: process.env.GITHUB_TOKEN, // (required) A PAT with access to create issues.
 If GH Actions, use process.env.GITHUB_TOKEN
-  accountNickname: "dev", // (required) A sensible account nickname; will be used to label tickets.
+  accountNickname: "dev", // (required) A sensible account nickname; will be used to label issues.
   region: "us-east-1", // (optional, default: us-east-1) The SecHub region at which to look.
-  severity: ["CRITICAL","HIGH"], // (optional, default: ['CRITICAL','HIGH']) The finding types for which you want to create tickets.
+  severity: ["CRITICAL","HIGH"], // (optional, default: ['CRITICAL','HIGH']) The finding types for which you want to create issues.
 });
 await mySync.sync();